NTNU-IMT/stormbird/book/src/lifting_line/solver.md

 ## Linearized solver with a simple viscous correction

 The linearized solver creates an equation system like the original lifting line method.
-The lift-induced velocities are assued to only affect the angle of attack and the lift as a function of angle of attack is assumed to be linear.
+The lift-induced velocities are assumed to only affect the angle of attack and the lift as a function of angle of attack is assumed to be linear.
 More in depth explanations may be found in text books like Anderson (2005).

 The result of applying the normal lifting line assumptions is a linear equation system that can be solved for using a conventional linear solver.
-This solver therefore works by first setting up the system as a matrix and a righ-hand side vector, before solving it using Gaussian eliminiation.
+This solver therefore works by first setting up the system as a matrix and a righ-hand side vector, before solving it using Gaussian elimination.

-However, due to the assumption of linear lift as a function of angle of attack, the resulting circulation that is returned from the solver is without any stall- or other non-linear effects on the lfit.
+However, due to the assumption of linear lift as a function of angle of attack, the resulting circulation that is returned from the solver is without any stall- or other non-linear effects on the lift.
 To correct for this in a simple viscous correction methods is applied.
 It consists of the following steps:
-1) Calcualte the lift-induced velocities and resulting effective angle of attack with the solved circulation strength
+1) Calculate the lift-induced velocities and resulting effective angle of attack with the solved circulation strength
 2) Calculate the lift both with a linearized sectional model and the full sectional model, including stall effects
-3) Correct the solved circulation strength by multiplying it with the full lift and divding it by the linearized lift
+3) Correct the solved circulation strength by multiplying it with the full lift and dividing it by the linearized lift
-4) Recalcualte lift-induced velocities and effective angles of attack for the final force calculations
+4) Recalculate lift-induced velocities and effective angles of attack for the final force calculations

 This solver is found to work fine for **quasi-steady** cases, but tend to predict **stall at a larger angle of attack** than the full non-linear solver below.
-However, the stall-issue can be handled by tuning the stall behaviour of the sectional model to 3D data of a single sail.
-For quasi-steady cases it will be signficnatly faster than running the full non-linear solver described in the next section.
+However, the stall-issue can be handled by tuning the stall behavior of the sectional model to 3D data of a single sail.
+For quasi-steady cases it will be significantly faster than running the full non-linear solver described in the next section.

 ## Non-linear solver using damped iterations